jeremyfix/config/vim2/README.md

 ## Text indentation

 To wrap the text to fit, say 80 characters wide.
-You should `:set textwidth 80` and then visually select a block of text and `gq`
+You should `:set textwidth 80` and then visually select a block of text and `gq`.
+To word warp the full buffer, go to be beginning of it `gg` and then `gqG`

 ## NERDTree